Virtual-Machine/db_performance_research/README.md

 - Could possibly enable faster optimizations for C binary.
 - Currently only tests synchronous, non-concurrent requests.
 - Go and Crystal are using connection pools
-- Crystal's connection pool is configured to handle 1 max connection
+- Crystal's connection pool is currently configured to handle 1 max connection
+- Go's connection pool is left to default configuration
+- I want to extend these benchmarks with additional test cases and also test concurrent requests.

+- NOTE : Benchmarks could be very unfair across implmentations currently, hoping to reduce this

 ### Structure